JohnCselcuk/kickstarter-analysis/README.md

 # Challenges and Difficulties Encountered
 Most challenges of Kickstarter sheet is a COUNTIFS statement.
 Filtering the data by plays, it would be automatically becoming a criteria for the chart.
-Which is this way I guaranteed that I will only receive the play campaigns results.
+Which is this way I guaranteed that I will only receive the play campaigns conclusion.

 # Results
 Outcomes Based on Launch Date Conclusions
-From the line chart, we can see that the best month to start a theater campaign is in May as it produces the highest amount of successful outcomes.
-Similarly, we can infer that December would not be the best month to launch a theater campaign, as it has the lowest number of successful outcomes.
-In fact, the number of successful campaigns is almost equivalent to the number of failed campaigns during the month of December.
+The line chart picture as shown, we can tell May is the best month to start a theater campaign will be highest amount of successful outcomes.
+We can say December is not the best month to lunch a theater campaign, in this direction we can see results are lowest number of successful outcomes.
+In month of December, successful and failed campaigns are almost equal.

 # Outcomes Based on Launch Date